 When reality kicks in as we come of age, it hurts.
 A lot.
-Jojo got a reality check along with all the citizens of the Fatherland.
+Jojo was given a reality check along with all the citizens of the Fatherland.

 Through Jojo’s eyes, we saw the carefree, whimsical time that was pre-1945 Nazi Germany.
-A time where his countrymen were eager to showcase Germany’s great might to the world.
+A time where his countrymen were elated to show the world the overwhelming might of Germany.

 Alas, it was not to be.
 Jojo, along with all of Germany, were mired in a self-destructive and willful state of childhood naiveté.